 Poland

-Accord Healthcare B.V.

-Winthontlaan 200, 3526KV Utrecht

-Netherlands

-The printed package leaflet of the medicinal product must state the name and address of the manufacturer responsible for the release of the concerned batch.

 B. CONDITIONS OR RESTRICTIONS REGARDING SUPPLY AND USE

 Medicinal product subject to restricted medical prescription (See Annex I: Summary of Product Characteristics, section 4.2).

 C. OTHER CONDITIONS AND REQUIREMENTS OF THE MARKETING AUTHORISATION

 ● Periodic safety update reports

 The requirements for submission of periodic safety update reports for this medicinal product are set out in the list of Union reference dates (EURD list) provided for under Article 107c(7) of Directive 2001/83/EC and any subsequent updates published on the European medicines web-portal.